42 Best Apps for Learning Mandarin Chinese in 2026

 In a word, the answer would be no.

 The best way to learn any language, including tricky Chinese, is through live classes with a teacher.
 This is something I am pretty confident about.
-This can be offline in the classroom setup or face-2-face online.
+This can be offline in the classroom setup or face-to-face online.

 Apps for Chinese learners